LukasFratzl/TurboSequence/README.md

 Turbo Sequence is a Hobby Project, nothing commercial behind the Repo, the Contributors are not responsible for solving bugs to users of Turbo Sequence, features may or may not come, if you really need a specific feature please fork the Repo and build your own system on top of it and optional create a pull request if you really think it should be part of the original Turbo Sequence Repo.

-If you encounter a Bug, create an issue and when I have the time I try to respond to it.
+If you encounter a bug, create an issue and when I have the time I try to respond to it.

 ## Contribution